onqtam/headjack/docs/why/14_ECONOMICS.md

 > ...
 As the world system becomes increasingly interconnected, it also gives higher and higher centrality to a lower and lower proportion of the world’s population.
 Globalization is the growth of a scale-free network.
 When it comes to money, this centrality belongs to the major corporations, to info-tech – and to finance and banking establishments.
 We are looking at the growth of an info-financial-industrial complex...
 As the scale-free network becomes greater and denser, the relative financial power of those at its center to make profit, from their relational advantage, increases.
 >
 > ...
 We see a global system where the top 1% hijacks our collective distribution of work priorities, allocation of attention and symbolic value.
 We have so many governments forced to suck up to global capital, so many lobbyists, so many geniuses doing mean and harmful work, so much competition for a piece of those heights of humongous capital investment.
 We even have wars fought and conflicts resulting from politics derailed by the crude logic of capital.
 And this top 1% is growing rapidly in structural power, with its own interests in high risk societies and upheld imbalances and inequalities." - [Beyond Piketty, Far Beyond, by Hanzi Freinacht](https://metamoderna.org/beyond-piketty-far-beyond/)

+> "Traditional economics focuses heavily on a small number of economic models that make particular assumptions about how agents operate, and treats deviations from these models as bugs whose consequences are not too serious in practice.
+As given in textbooks, these assumptions include:
+>
+> 1. Competition: the common case for the efficiency of markets (https://en.wikipedia.org/wiki/Fundamental_theorems_of_welfare_economics) relies on the assumption that no single market participant is large enough to significantly move market prices with their actions - instead, the prices they set only determine whether or not anyone buys their product.
+>
+> 2. Perfect information: people in a market are fully informed about what products they are purchasing
+>
+> 3. Perfect rationality: people in a market have consistent goals and are acting toward achieving those goals (it's allowed for these goals to be altruistic)
+>
+> 4. No externalities: production and use of the things being traded in a marketplace only affects the producer and user, and not third parties that you have no connection with" - [Plurality philosophy in an incredibly oversized nutshell, by Vitalik Buterin](https://vitalik.eth.limo/general/2024/08/21/plurality.html)